-Defendants to an Application for an Apprehended Violence Order, i.e. the person alleged to be committing the violence, are often given the option of ‘consenting’ to an order being made against them on a ‘without admissions’ basis.
-This means that they need not make any admissions to any of the matters alleged in the complaint but merely agree to an order being made against them.
-Others seek to contest the allegations based on their belief that a Magistrate would not be satisfied, on the balance of probabilities, that an order should be made.
+The defendant in an Application for an Apprehended Violence Order can consent to the order being made on a ‘without admissions’ basis.
+This means that they need not make any admissions to any of the matters alleged in the complaint but merely agree to the order being made.

-One particular consequence to the issue of an AVO which may have significant ramifications on the person restrained by the AVO is the possibility of a 10-year prohibition on possessing a firearm licence.
+Being the defendant in an AVO can lead to a 10-year prohibition on possessing a firearm licence.
 The person does not have to be charged or found guilty of any offence for this prohibition to operate.

-On a practical level, this could mean that a Defendant who is defending an order, and is reliant on possession of the licence, would be unable to work while the court proceedings are ongoing.
-Depending on the relevant court’s availability, this could be some months after the initial court appearance in which they indicate their intention to defend the allegation.
+On a practical level, this can mean that a defendant who denies the allegations and opposes the order being sought, and who is reliant on their firearm licence for their employment, would be unable to work while the court proceedings are ongoing.
+This could be several months after the initial court appearance in which they indicate their intention to defend the application.

-Some Defendants may not possess a firearm licence at the time of having an order made against them but discover years later that they are ineligible for a firearm licence because they had an Apprehended Violence Order made against them.
+A defendant who does not possess a firearm licence at the time of having an order made against them may discover years later that they are ineligible to obtain a licence because they had an Apprehended Violence Order made against them in the past.

 Some of the occupations and pursuits that may be affected include:

-Armed guard positions are common in the security industry and an appropriate firearm licence is an imperative condition of employment for these types of roles.
-AVO subjects will be unable to work as an armed guard should an Order affect their ability to obtain an appropriate licence.
+Armed guard positions are common in the security industry and an appropriate firearm licence is a condition of employment for these types of roles.

-In addition to a requirement of being able to possess a valid firearm licence, section 96B of the Police Act 1990 (NSW) requires all applicants to the NSW police force to undergo significant vetting checks.
-This means that if an Apprehended Violence Order has been made against an applicant, the police service will need to determine whether that person is suitable for employment with the Force.
+In addition to a requirement of being able to possess a valid firearm licence, section 96B of the Police Act 1990 requires all applicants to the New South Wales police force to undergo significant vetting.
+This means that if an Apprehended Violence Order has been made against an applicant, the police service may decide that they are unsuitable for employment with the force.

-In accordance with Section 11 of the Firearms Act 1996 (NSW), a firearm licence must not be issued to a person who is subject to an Apprehended Violence Order or who has, at any time within the 10 years prior to date of application, been the subject of an AVO.
+Under section 11 of the Firearms Act 1996, a firearm licence must not be issued to a person who is subject to an Apprehended Violence Order or who has, at any time within the last 10 years, been the defendant in an AVO.

-In addition to this, Section 23 of the same Act states that a valid firearm licence will be automatically suspended on the making of an interim Apprehended Violence Order against a person.
-The effect of this suspension is referred to in Section 25 which states that the Defendant will be ordered to immediately surrender their licence and any firearm in their possession to the police.
+Under section 23 of the Firearms Act 1996, a valid firearm licence will be automatically suspended on the making of an interim Apprehended Violence Order against the holder.
+The licence holder will be ordered to immediately surrender their licence and any firearm in their possession to the police.

-It is vital that anyone subject to an Apprehended Violence Order Application obtains early, competent legal advice prior to attending court so they can inform themselves of the full range of consequences.
+It is vital that anyone who is the defendant in an Apprehended Violence Order Application obtains early, specialist legal advice prior to attending court.

-In most cases, the Court will make an Interim Apprehended Violence Order on the first court date should the Defendant either not consent to the order or seek an adjournment of proceedings.
+In most cases, the court will make an Interim Apprehended Violence Order if the defendant does not consent to the order or seeks an adjournment of proceedings.
 If a person is already employed in a field that requires them to bear a firearm, this interim measure will likely have immediate and severe ramifications with respect to their ability to work as their ‘licence to carry’ will be suspended.

-Given the length of time that an Apprehended Violence Order can remain in force, it is important that both the Defendant’s current circumstances be taken into account by the Court and the likely effect on their future personal and professional lives.
-It is this understanding that reinforces the need for such people to get immediate legal advice from a competent legal professional.
+Given the length of time that an Apprehended Violence Order can remain in force, it is important that the court consider the defendant’s current circumstances and the likely effect of an AVO on their future.

-A person who been the subject of an Apprehended Violence Order at some time in the past who requires a firearm licence for employment purposes should contact a lawyer for advice as soon practicable.
-In some cases, where for example an Apprehended Violence Order has expired, the Court may consider an application to allow the issue of a firearm licence.
-To accomplish this, the Court must be presented with a well-formed brief of facts, which may include strong evidence that there has been some change in circumstances between a Defendant and/or the person originally believed in need of protection.
+In some cases, where for example an Apprehended Violence Order has expired, the court may grant an application to allow the issue of a firearm licence.
+To achieve this, a person should present the court with strong evidence that there has been a change in circumstances between a defendant and/or the person originally believed to be in need of protection.

-It should be noted that this will not mean that any exclusion or cancellation of a firearm licence will automatically be lifted.
-Police must consider a wide range of matters with respect to the applicant, including whether the issue of a licence is in the public interest.
+It should be noted that when the court allows the issue of a firearm licence, this does not mean that a licence will automatically be granted.
+Police must consider a wide range of matters with respect to an applicant, including whether the issue of a licence is in the public interest.

-Any person who faces an Application for an Apprehended Violence Order could find themselves in a highly distressing legal position and should contact the GTC Criminal Hotline Lawyers on 1300 636 846 immediately for advice on how to proceed.
+Anyone who is facing an Application for an Apprehended Violence Order should contact the GTC Criminal Hotline Lawyers on 1300 636 846 immediately for advice on how to proceed.